-2.38.
+2.35.
 Yes.
 The Respondent considers it sensible to look to rail corridors as a preferred approach to the identification of potential locations.
-However, given the problems and delays that can often occur with the provision of new rail services and stations, it is considered that the intensification of existing rail services should be considered before new ones.
-The Respondent's site to the west of Hampton Magna is an ideal candidate for future housing development in this context given its location within walking distance of Warwick Parkway Rail Station.
+However, given the problems and delays that can often occur with the provision of new rail services and stations, it considered that the intensification of existing rail services should be considered before new ones.
+The Respondent's site to the south of Henley-in-Arden is an ideal candidate for future housing development in this context given its location within walking distance to Henley-in-Arden Station.